ARTED/ARTED/README.md

 ### Select the simulation mode

-ARTED provides two simulation mode, Single-cell (sc) and Multi-scale (ms).
+ARTED provides two simulation modes, Single-cell (sc) and Multi-scale (ms).
-The default target is sc mode, you can select the target with `-t TARGET, --target=TARGET` option in `configure.py` script.
+The default target is sc mode.
+You can select a target with `-t TARGET, --target=TARGET` option in `configure.py` script.
 For help type `./configure.py -h`.

     $ ../configure.py -t sc        # build for SC (default)